Wayland workspace overview daemon

 Niri: run niri msg workspaces — if it fails, Niri IPC isn't working.

-Performance issues on Niri
+Performance on Niri

 Overlay doesn't close on keypress